-Ban on sale of chilled meats to Northern Ireland to be delayed again
+Ban on sale of chilled meats to Northern Ireland delayed again

 A July “command paper” from the UK ramped up tensions further, demanding the grace periods become permanent and a halt to EU legal action for non-implementation of the Protocol.

-David Frost, the Brexit minister, also insisted the Protocol “must no longer be policed by EU institutions and courts of justice” – the bedrock of the 2019 deal signed by Boris Johnson
+Lord Frost also insisted the Protocol “must no longer be policed by EU institutions and courts of justice” – the bedrock of the 2019 deal signed by Boris Johnson.

 The grace periods were extended in both March and June, the second time with the agreement of Brussels, but only for three months.